m3g/ComplexMixtures.jl/docs/src/tools.md

 ## [Computing radial distribution functions](@id radial_distribution)

-The distributions returned by the `mddf` function (the `mddf` and `rdf` vectors), are normalized by the random reference state or using a site count based on the numerical integration of the volume corresponding to each minimum-distance to the solute.
+The distributions returned by the `mddf` function (the `mddf` and `rdf` vectors), are normalized by the random reference state.
+This is equivalent to  a site count based on the numerical integration of the volume corresponding to each minimum-distance to the solute.

 If, however, the